Gothic-UnZENity-Project/Gothic-UnZENity/Docs/development/style-guide.md

         // - Use meaningful names.
 Make names searchable and pronounceable.
 Don’t abbreviate (unless it’s math).
         // - Use Pascal case for public fields.
 Use camel case for private variables.
-        // - Add an underscore (_) in front of private fields to differentiate from local variables private int _elapsedTimeInDays;
+        // - Add an underscore (_) in front of private fields to differentiate from local variables
+        // - Constants are also just plain fields without special naming (underscore when private, camel case when public). private int _elapsedTimeInDays;
+        private const int _hoursPerDay = 24;

         // Use [SerializeField] attribute if you want to display a private field in Inspector.
         // Booleans ask a question that can be answered true or false.